scottleedavis/scottleedavis.github.io/index.md

 ### October 2017 - Now

 I am employed by [CollegeNET](https://collegenet.com/) as a Technical Lead in Applyweb Self Service.
-* Lead UI and API teams focused on providing self service capabilities for ApplyWeb®
+* Lead UI, API and CLI teams focused on providing self service capabilities for ApplyWeb®
 * Designed and implemented frontend, backend and DevOPS architecture

 I have contributed open source code to [Mattermost](https://mattermost.com/) server, webapp and mobile.
 I also have created a handful of plugins.